 Meeting the Needs of the Changing Jewish Community and the Changing Rabbinate

-The CCAR is addressing challenging issues within the Reform Movement and Jewish community, ranging from changing demographics to new financial realities.
+The CCAR addresses challenging issues within the Reform Movement and Jewish community, ranging from changing demographics to new financial realities.
 At the same time, as the organization working directly with rabbis “on the front lines,” the CCAR is fulfilling its specific role by meeting the needs of Reform Rabbis in the 21st Century.
-At our core, Reform Rabbis are, as we have been for 2000 years, teachers of Torah.
-At the same time, we serve as religious, spiritual, educational, pastoral and organizational leaders.
-In addition, today’s rabbis are called upon to expand upon our traditional base of knowledge to serve as community organizers, outreach experts, technology and communications mavens, and financial managers/fundraisers.
+At its core, Reform Rabbis are—as we have been for 2000 years—teachers of Torah.
+At the same time, Reform Rabbis serve as religious, spiritual, educational, pastoral, and organizational leaders.
+In addition, today’s rabbis are called upon to expand upon a traditional base of knowledge to serve as community organizers, outreach experts, digital technology and communications mavens, and financial managers/fundraisers.

 CCAR Rabbinic Continuing Education – A Lifetime of Learning and Growing

 To address both the traditional roles of the rabbinate and today’s demands for new capacities and skill sets, the CCAR provides significant support for rabbis starting from their days in seminary, throughout their entire careers, and into retirement.
-One highlight is CCAR’s expanded Rabbinic Life-long Continuing Education program – unprecedented in its depth and breadth – with a vast array of Torah and professional development classes through in-person seminars, webinars, extensive study at Conventions and through our regional Kallot.
+One highlight is the CCAR’s expanded Rabbinic Lifelong Continuing Education program—unprecedented in its depth and breadth—with a vast array of Torah and professional development classes through in-person seminars, webinars, extensive study at Conventions, and through our regional Kallot.

-These learning opportunities are in addition to CCAR’s programs which offer coaching for rabbis, specialized group supervision, and individual consulting.
+These learning opportunities are in addition to the CCAR’s programs, which include coaching for rabbis, specialized group supervision, and individual consulting.
 In creating these opportunities, the CCAR calls upon the best scholars, visionaries, and leaders from both the non-profit and for-profit worlds.

 Liturgy and Other Publications

-Throughout our history, the CCAR has contributed to the unification of the Reform Jewish community and the feeling of connection between individual Jews through the publication of liturgy.
-The use of one Movement prayerbook, whether the Union Prayer Book (1892), or later Gates of Prayer and now Mishkan T’filah, has remained the most important unifying factor for Reform Jews.
-Today, with the CCAR’s publication of the World Union edition of Mishkan T’filah, a Russian Haggadah, and Polish and Spanish versions of our prayerbooks, we are connecting Progressive Jews around the world.
+Throughout its history, the CCAR has contributed to the unification of the Reform Jewish community and the feeling of connection between individual Jews through the publication of liturgy.
+The use of one Movement prayerbook, whether the Union Prayer Book (1892), Gates of Prayer, and now Mishkan T’filah, has remained the most important unifying factor for Reform Jews.
+Today, with the CCAR’s publication of the World Union edition of Mishkan T’filah, a Russian Haggadah, and Polish and Spanish versions of our prayerbooks, the CCAR Press connects Progressive Jews around the world.

-CCAR publications also provide resource for the entire Jewish community.
-This includes the publication of resources such as the newly revised On the Doorposts of Your House for home celebrations and personal prayer, and our newest book entitled The Sacred Table: Creating a Jewish Food Ethic, on the intersection of food and Judaism.
+CCAR Press publications also provide resources for the entire Jewish community.
+This includes the publication of resources such as On the Doorposts of Your House for home celebrations and personal prayer, and Mishkan Ga’avah: Where Pride Dwells, A Celebration of LGBTQ Jewish Life and Ritual.

-With its rich history of giving professional and personal support to Reform rabbis, the CCAR is uniquely positioned to meet the ongoing professional needs of its 1,850 member rabbis (virtually the entire Reform rabbinate) and to develop and provide programs and projects focused on fostering excellence in rabbinic leadership.
-The CCAR also offers rabbinical placement services to rabbis, congregations and other organizations.
-These services have in recent years expanded beyond the placement of CCAR rabbis in URJ congregations to include transition services, self assessments, and more.
+With its rich history of giving professional and personal support to Reform rabbis, the CCAR is uniquely positioned to meet the ongoing professional needs of its more than 2,200 member rabbis—virtually the entire Reform rabbinate—and to develop and provide programs and projects focused on fostering excellence in rabbinic leadership.
+The CCAR also offers rabbinic placement services to rabbis, congregations, and other organizations.
+These services have in recent years expanded beyond the placement of CCAR rabbis in URJ congregations to include transition services, self-assessments, and more.

-CCAR operations are overseen by an elected Board of Trustees and its organizational capacities are enhanced by: a Chief Executive who is both a rabbi and an attorney; a senior staff consisting of experienced rabbis who have both served congregations, and organizations; a profressional publisher who is on the leading edge of today’s publications; a CFO team with significant experience in overseeing financial operations of both for profit and non-profit entities; a Budget & Finance Committee, an Investment Committee which includes a lay leader who is CFO of a Fortune 100 Company and the financial manager of a major, well respected non-profit.
+CCAR operations are overseen by an elected Board of Trustees and its organizational capacities are enhanced by: a Chief Executive who is one of the first and only woman Chief Executives to lead a religious organization; a senior staff consisting of experienced rabbis who have both served congregations and organizations; a professional publisher on the leading edge of today’s publications; a CFO team with significant experience in overseeing financial operations of both for-profit and non-profit entities; a Budget & Finance Committee, an Investment Committee, which includes several members who work in finance.